vendidero/woocommerce-germanized/readme.txt

 = Pro: Conclusion of Contract =
 By default WooCommerce does not offer a distinction between receiving and confirming the order.
 WooCommerce Germanized Pro offers a feature to manually examine orders before confirming them to the customer.
 Shop managers may check order details and then manually confirm the order through a Button in the WooCommerce Backend.

+= Delivery to DHL Parcel Shops =
+You may optionally choose to offer delivery to DHL parcel shops or pick-up stations.
+Customers may find a parcel shop nearby by embedding an overlay of the DHL search API.
+On choosing a parcel shop within the overlay the corresponding data is automatically added to the checkout fields.

 = eKomi Integration =
 Shop managers who are using eKomi as a Review Management Service may easily integrate it's features within WooCommerce.